Havergal College

 In 2012, Havergal's elementary school was ranked first by the Fraser Institute amongst Toronto schools, receiving a "perfect score of 10".
 In 2015, Havergal's secondary school was ranked second by the Fraser Institute amongst 749 Ontario secondary schools.

 History

 Havergal was founded in 1894 as a Church of England Ladies' College, under principal Ellen Mary Knox.
 She held a first-class in the final honour examination at the University of Oxford, a Cambridge University diploma in teaching, and a First Division Government certificate.
 Havergal was the sister school of Ridley College for the first several decades of the schools' history.

 In 1898, a new building was constructed for the school at 354 Jarvis Street.
-By 1903, Havergal College had 120 boarders and 200 day girls, a staff of 20 resident teachers (chiefly from English universities) and a number of nonresident visiting teachers.
+By 1903, Havergal College had 120 boarders and 200 day girls, a staff of 20 resident teachers (mostly from English universities) and a number of nonresident visiting teachers.
 The former Havergal Ladies' College building at 354 Jarvis Street is now the Margaret McCain Academic Building at the National Ballet School of Canada.